 The best way to build wealth and protect your assets is by diversifying your investments.
 Don’t just put all of your money in stocks or in real estate.
 Instead, pick a few different asset classes for your cash and spread your risk.

 It’s best to look for assets that have an inverse relationship.
 For example, a well-diversified investment portfolio contains a mix of stocks and bonds.
 That’s because they behave in different ways with the ups and downs of the market to balance out your earnings.

 If you want to become a millionaire in your 40s, you need to change your mindset.
 The more you save, the faster you will get to cross the seven-digit threshold.
-Common advice tells you to save 12 to 15 percent of your income but that won’t help you get to a million dollars by your 40s.
+Common advice tells you to save 12 to 15 percent of your income but that won’t help you get to $1 millions by your 40s.

 Talk to a qualified financial advisor who can help you define your financial goals and help you figure out the quickest way to achieve them.
 Use this as a financial blueprint to build wealth and join the double comma club by your 40s.